 - Episode 8 – St. Louie Blues – First, Andrew lands a huge $20 million listing, but it won’t be easy.
 Meanwhile, Rob gets a new listing in Potrero Hill.
 Later, Justin tries to sell a converted firehouse.

-- Episode 9 – I Don’t Have Time for This, Tiny Man – In the season finale, Justin and Roh continue to disagree about everything.
+- Episode 9 – I Don’t Have Time for This, Tiny Man – Justin and Roh disagree about everything in the season finale.
 Then, Andrew struggles with being nice.

 Production Company and Executive Producers

-Million Dollar Listing San Francisco is produced by World of Wonder for Bravo.
+World of Wonder produces Million Dollar Listing San Francisco for Bravo.
 The executive producers are Danielle King, Fenton Bailey, Randy Barbato, and Tom Campbell.

 Critical Response, Ratings, and Awards

 Bravo canceled the show after a single season due to low ratings.
 Based on feedback from viewers, the audience didn’t like the three agents cast for the show.
-True, they were all top performers in selling real estate, but they simply didn’t come across as likable or interesting on screen.
+They were all top performers in selling real estate, but they didn’t come across as likable or interesting on screen.

 - The series was not nominated for any awards